tatianab/elliptic-curves/README.txt

 ECDLP = elliptic curve discrete log problem

    setup.py
-   To install package, download the folder, then navigate to (outer) primecurves directory.
-Type
+   To install package, download the folder, then navigate to (outer) primecurves directory in the command prompt.
+Type:
       python setup.py install
-      Then, if you want to edit on your computer (and have changes show up) type: python setup.py develop
+   Then, if you want to edit on your computer (and have changes show up) type:
+      python setup.py develop

 -- /primecurves